 Louisiana Grills Estate Series (LG ESTATE 860BI)

-A more expensive option than the Grilla Grills Silverbac above, then again this is a full stainless steel pellet grill.
+A more expensive option than the Grilla Grills Silverbac above, but then again, this is a full stainless steel pellet grill.

 Hence, temperature accuracy on the Estate models does not currently match their cheaper Black Label/Founders Series grills.

 Therefore, I’m expecting an update of these Estate models with new control panels with PID/WiFi functionality.

 Until that point, the Estate models are just not equal in terms of functionality to their competition.

 Coyote is more well known for their gas grills.
 However, they have now also entered the pellet grill game.
 Coyote currently offers two built-in pellet grills with either a width of 28 inches or 36 inches.

 In terms of price, the 28″ model can typically be found for just under $2,500, whereas the larger 36″ built-in model costs just under $3,000.